Guide

 Current assets are those that can be converted into cash or used up within 12 months.
 This includes cash, accounts receivable, and inventory.
 Current liabilities are debts that should be paid within 12 months.
 This includes accounts payable, short-term loans, and payroll.

-The current ratio is a snapshot of a business’s ability to pay its debts.
-The ratio tells you how your assets compare to your liabilities.
-A ratio of more than 1 means you can pay your short-term liabilities.
-For example, if you have a ratio of 2, you have twice as much in current assets as you owe in current liabilities.
+The current ratio is a snapshot of your ability to pay debts.
+It shows how your assets compare to your liabilities.
+A ratio above 1 means you can pay your short-term debts.
+For example, a ratio of 2 means you have twice as much in current assets as you owe in current liabilities.

 The current ratio gives you an idea of your liquidity, working capital, and financial stability.